-Automated Normalization has been introduced by Mek SPI which directly addresses the excessive time required for board region based tolerance tightening.
+Automated Normalization has been introduced on Mek Solder Paste Inspection systems which directly addresses the excessive time required for board region based tolerance tightening.
 This unique 2 stage system allows the user to first optimize the printing process and then once the optimization has been completed, to automatically normalise the results and then set tighter tolerances to monitor product drift, enabling meaningful production control.
 The 5D measurement, combining 2D and 3D measurements ensures proper zero referencing, forming a solid base for accurate and repeatable measurements.

 Tolerances after Normalization